fmpberger88/blog-dashboard-v2/README.md

 # 📝 Blog Frontend 📝

-A React-based frontend for the Blog API, providing a user-friendly interface for creating, updating, and viewing blog posts and comments.
+A React-based frontend for the Blog API, providing a user-friendly interface for creating, updating, and viewing blog posts, categories and comments.

 ## 🌟 Features

-- ✏️ Users can create, update, and delete blog posts.
+- ✏️ Users can create, update, and delete blog posts and blog categories.
 - 💬 Users can comment on blog posts.
 - 📅 Blog posts and comments are displayed in a user-friendly manner.
 - 🔐 Authentication and authorization using JWT tokens stored in localStorage.